Gait & Running Analysis

 Here at Comfort Health we have developed a comprehensive analysis package to understand how you run, why you might be experiencing pain and identify the likely causes of injury whether you are new to running or an experienced athlete.

-Here at Comfort Health we have developed two premium packages to provide you with a bespoke, fully comprehensive gait and running analysis.
+Here at Comfort Health we have developed a premium package to provide you with a bespoke, fully comprehensive gait and running analysis.
 The sessions will be with our gait and running specialist Dan.

-Package two is an in depth analysis lasting 90 minutes.
+Our gait analysis is an in depth analysis lasting 90 minutes.
 It consists of a gait assessment on our treadmill, an evaluation on how to improve your running technique, a footwear assessment and recommendations for performance improvement and injury prevention.
 On top on this you also receive a full physiotherapy treatment consisting of; hands-on treatment, range of movement tests, strength tests and weakness identification.
 You will also receive a personalised exercise plan as well as the footage and photos from your gait analysis.